dhermes/bezier/DEVELOPMENT.rst

   extension).
 - ``BEZIER_WHEEL``: Indicates that the source is being built into a wheel.
-  When this is true, some compiler flags (e.g. ``-march=native``) will be removed since they result in binaries that are too specific to the host platform / architecture.
+  When this is true, some compiler flags (e.g. ``-march=native``) will be removed since those flags can produce machine instructions that are too specific to the host platform / architecture.
 - ``DEBUG``: Indicates the binary extension should be built in debug mode.

 for interacting with the system at import time: